NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

    :scale: 90 %
    :alt: transaxial composite of the mu-map

-   Composite of the hardware and object :math:`\mu`-maps.
+   Composite of the hardware and object |mu|-maps.
 Observed can be the human head between the upper and lower head&neck coils, and the patient table below.

 The sagittal image can be generated in a similar way, but choosing the slice along the :math:`x`-axis, i.e.: